-Yan Jin, Georgia Athletic Association Professor in Grady College, Professor of Public Relations, Assistant Department Head of Advertising and Public Relations, Associate Director of Center for Health and Risk Communication
+Yan Jin, C. Richard Yarbrough Professor of Crisis Communication Leadership, Assistant Department Head of Advertising and Public Relations, Associate Director of Center for Health and Risk Communication

 Glen Nowak, Director of Center for Health and Risk Communication, Professor of Advertising, Department of Advertising and Public Relations

-Bryan Reber, C. Richard Yarbrough Professor in Crisis Communication Leadership and Department Head of Advertising and Public Relations, Professor of Public Relations
+Bryan Reber, former Department Head of Advertising and Public Relations, Professor Emeritus of Public Relations

 CCTT membership is by invitation.
 A small group of recognized crisis scholars and practitioners, based on their crisis scholarship and/or professional communication leadership in crisis practice, are invited to join the think tank as members or participate as guests in the annual CCTT event.